wheaton5/souporcell/README.md

 souporcell is a method for clustering mixed-genotype scRNAseq experiments by individual.

-The inputs are just the possorted_genome_bam.bam (with index), and barcodes.tsv as output from [cellranger](https://support.10xgenomics.com/single-cell-gene-expression/software/pipelines/latest/what-is-cell-ranger). souporcell is comprised of 6 steps with the first 3 using external tools and the final using the code provided here.
+The inputs are just the possorted_genome_bam.bam, and barcodes.tsv as output from [cellranger](https://support.10xgenomics.com/single-cell-gene-expression/software/pipelines/latest/what-is-cell-ranger). souporcell is comprised of 6 steps with the first 3 using external tools and the final using the code provided here.
 1. Remapping ([minimap2](https://github.com/lh3/minimap2))
 2. Calling candidate variants ([freebayes](https://github.com/ekg/freebayes))